ARLINGTON, Texas -- The Houston Astros proved to be just the right remedy for the Texas Rangers' ailing playoff hopes.

 Texas completed a three-game sweep of the Astros on Wednesday night with a 7-3 victory at Rangers Ballpark.

 The Rangers (87-71) continued to dominate their in-state rivals, closing the season series with a 17-2 advantage against the Astros.
-The 17 wins tied for the most against a club in a season, matching the Indians advantage over the White Sox, achieved earlier on Wednesday night, and joined the 1974 Braves and 1986 Mets as teams to accomplish the feat.
+The 17 wins ties the most against a club in a season, matching the Indians advantage over the White Sox, achieved earlier on Wednesday night.
+The Rangers and the Indians joined the 1974 Braves and 1986 Mets as teams to accomplish the feat.